-HIVinfo.nih.gov, a service of the U.S. Department of Health and Human Services (HHS), is maintained by the Office of AIDS Research (OAR), which is part of the National Institutes of Health (NIH).
-OAR coordinates HIV/AIDS research across the National Institutes of Health (NIH).
+HIVinfo.nih.gov is a service of the U.S. Department of Health and Human Services (HHS) and is maintained the National Institutes of Health (NIH) Office of AIDS Research (OAR).
+HIVinfo.nih.gov is 100% federally funded and sponsored by the OAR.
+OAR coordinates HIV/AIDS research across the NIH.
 The NIH provides the largest public investment in HIV/AIDS research globally.

 HIVinfo.nih.gov services and staff cannot replace direct communication with your health care provider(s).
 The staff cannot respond to specific medical questions, offer medical advice, give second opinions, or make recommendations about specific therapies.